web-work-tools/web-work-tools.github.io/_posts/jamstack/2019-06-01-from-jekyll-hpstr-to-hugo.md

 ---
-layout: page
+layout: page-fullwidth
 title: "Migrating from Jekyll HPSTR to Hugo"
-teaser: "Everything you need to know, from Jekyll-HPSTR to HPSTR-Hugo"

 categories: ['jamstack']
 tags: [hpstr, jekyll, hugo, theme, migration]

-header:
+header: no
-  image_fullwidth: "jekyll-hpstr-hugo.png"
 image:
+  title: "hpstr-hugo-migration.jpg"
+  caption: "Everything you need to know, from Jekyll-HPSTR to HPSTR-Hugo"
   thumb: "jekyll-hpstr-hugo.png"

 redirect_from: